Connecting Palette to your Computer

-Every Palette kit includes a Micro-USB cord to connect the Palette Core to your computer.
+Every Palette kit includes a Micro-USB cable to connect the Palette Core to your computer.
 The core will light up and display "PALETTE" if the connection is successful.

-We recommend connecting Palette directly to your computer.
+We strongly recommend connecting Palette directly to your computer.

 As with other USB bus-powered peripherals, connecting Palette through a USB Hub or other device (examples: monitor, keyboard, or active extension) can compromise stability.
 If a direct connection is impossible, be sure to use a powered USB 3.0 hub.

 USB-C Macbook Users: We've tested Palette with the official Apple USB-C to USB-A single port dongle and Apple USB-C AV Digital Multiport dongle.

 At this time, we cannot recommend any third-party adapters or hubs—many are known to compromise stability when used to connect Palette.

 Every module has six pins on one side and six pads on each of the remaining sides.
 Connect the modules pin-to-pad; start by connecting your first module to the core, then attach new modules to those that are already connected.

 The newly attached module will light up when attached correctly, as shown below:

 Palette modules can be added, removed, and re-arranged during use.
 PaletteApp automatically detects when modules are attached and removed.
 Plus, it will even remember each module's function, color, and name.

 Rotating the Layout in PaletteApp